chef/chef-web-docs/chef_master/source/server_security.rst

    $ cat server.crt [intermediate.crt] root.crt >> /var/opt/opscode/nginx/ca/FQDN.crt

-You can check the validity of your new combined certificate on the Chef Server, using the command below.
-The cacert.pem only needs to contain your root CA's certificate file.
-This is not the usual treatment, but mimics how ChefDK behaves after a ``knife ssl fetch`` followed by a ``knife ssl verify``.
+Check your combined certificate's validity on the Chef Server:

 .. code-block:: bash

    $ openssl verify -verbose -purpose sslserver -CAfile cacert.pem  /var/opt/opscode/nginx/ca/FQDN.crt

+The cacert.pem should contain only your root CA's certificate file.
+This is not the usual treatment, but mimics how ChefDK behaves after a ``knife ssl fetch`` followed by a ``knife ssl verify``.

 Intermediate Certificates
 -----------------------------------------------------